sharmine-s/sql-databases/sql_bites/05_creating_new_data.md

 ## Introduction

+We use `INSERT` to create new records into a table.
+The general syntax is:

 ```sql
 INSERT INTO [table name]
   ( [list of columns] )
   VALUES( [list of values] );
 ```

+In the list of columns, we can choose to specify only the columns we need to insert values in.

+For the sake of simplicity, it's best to always specify all columns to insert, except for the `id` column, as it is configured to be generated automatically by PostgreSQL.

 Run the following in the `psql` REPL:
 ```sql